my1396/Econ-Study/_posts/2024-07-17-Format-Academic-Writing.md

 - Vectors should be in **bold** type.
 - Functions should be as roman type.
 E.g., $\exp, \ln, \arg$.
 - If you need to break one long expression, the math operator such as `+` should be on the next line.

+**Dashes**

+- **Hyphen (-)** The shortest of the three, and the one most often used incorrectly with spaces when an en dash without spaces is needed (unless specifically using AP style).
+- **En dash (–)** The champion of the hour.
+This is the little guy – or gal – you need for number ranges.
+So called because it’s the length of a lower-case ‘n’.
+How you type an en dash:
+  - Option + hyphen key, or equivalently,
+  - Make a dash by striking the hyphen key twice.
+  - Use `\textendash`.
+- **Em dash (—)** The longest of the three dash types.
+It has its specific uses, but a number range is not one of them.
+And, you guessed it, it’s the length of a lower-case ‘m’.
+  - Option + Shift + hyphen key

+**Decimals**

+- Put a zero before the decimal point when a number is less than 1 but the statistic can exceed 1.
+- Do not use a zero before a decimal when the statistic cannot be greater than 1 (proportion, correlation, level of statistical significance).

+**Statistics**

+- Report exact p values to two or three decimals (e.g., p=.006, p=.03).
+- Peport p values less than .001 as “p < .001.”